-&lt;sup>15The Liberal party had more seats in the House of Representatives in the 2006-2010 government, but the PU had more seats in the Senate and received more votes at the national level.
+16The Liberal Party had more seats in the House of Representatives in the 2006-10 government, but the PU had more seats in the Senate and received more votes at the national level.

-&lt;sup>16Note however that the ruling coalition changes.
-In 2006-2010, the coalition excluded the Liberal party and included the Conservative party.
-In 2010-2014, the coalition included both traditional parties.
-In 2014-2018, the coalition excludes the Conservative party and includes the Liberal party.
+17Note, however, that the ruling coalition changes.
+In the 2006-10 period, the coalition excluded the Liberal Party and included the Conservative Party.
+In the 2010-14 period, the coalition included both traditional parties.
+In 2014-18 period, the coalition excluded the Conservative Party and included the Liberal Party.
 These shifts in coalitions are consistent with the overall policy shift of the PU described in the previous subsection.

-$^{17}\mbox{See}$ Osborne (1995) for a review of this type of spatial models.
+18See Osborne (1995) for a review of this type of spatial models.

-&lt;sup>18Such that $x{Vj}$ could be the bliss point of the median voter in j.
-One could also interpret $x{Vj}$ as the voter that politicians target, where underlying this decision is a probabilistic voting model in which voters can differ in their intensity of preferences or their responsiveness to policy changes (Persson and Tabellini, 2002; Bouton et al., forthcoming).
-Empirically, this interpretation is related to the observation that Twitter users may not be representative of the population of voters, but to the extent that they have more intense preferences, or are more responsive to politicians' actions, then politicians may choose to target their policies accordingly.
+19Such that x{Vj} could be the bliss point of the median voter in j.
+One could also interpret x{Vj} as the voter that politicians target, where underlying their decision is a probabilistic voting model in which voters can differ in their intensity of preferences or their responsiveness to policy changes (Persson and Tabellini, 2002; Bouton et al., forthcoming).
+Empirically, this interpretation relates to the observation that though Twitter users may not be representative of the population of voters, they may have more intense preferences, or be more responsive to politicians' actions.
+If that is the case, then politicians may choose to target their policies accordingly.
+Relatedly, it has been shown that social media can drive collective action (Fergusson and Molina, 2019; Enikolopov, Makarin and Petrova, 2020), that social media engagement is associated with other forms of political engagement (Vaccari et al., 2015), and that legislators on Twitter pay particular attention to the issues raised by party supporters (Barberá et al., 2019).

-&lt;sup>19I do not explicitly model the process by which the incumbent party chooses its policy position, but consider for instance a citizencandidate model in which the elected leader (or party) implements his (or their) preferred policy (Osborne and Slivinski, 1996; Besley and Coate, 1997).
+20I do not explicitly model the process by which the incumbent party chooses its policy position, but consider for instance a citizencandidate model in which the elected leader (or party) implements his (or their) preferred policy (Osborne and Slivinski, 1996; Besley and Coate, 1997).